mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 The amount of damage caused to and by a vessel in an incident depends on its speed and circumstances of the collision.
-The mishaps noted here assume, for the most part, that craft are engaged in low- speed manoeuvring and not intent on causing catastrophic damage to themselves or any other vessel.
+The mishaps noted here assume, for the most part, that craft are engaged in low-speed manoeuvring and not intent on causing catastrophic damage to themselves or any other vessel.
 Collisions and mishaps of this sort typically occur in orbital space or close to a port, in areas where ships are expected to slow down to a sensible speed.
 The following speed